Towards Data Auctions with Externalities: Social Welfare Maximization

-We first consider the case where the private type of bidder $i \in N$ takes the form $t_i = (v_i, \be_{i \gets})$, i.e. each bidder knows the allocative externalities others cause on her.
-We instantiate the Vickrey--Clarke--Groves (VCG) mechanism for this setting and discuss the resulting allocation and payment functions.
+We first consider the setting where the private type of bidder $i \in N$ takes the form $t_i = v_i e_i + \sum_{j \in N \sm i} \eta_{i \gets j} e_j$, i.e., each bidder $i$ knows the incoming allocative externalities $\be_{i \gets}$ that others exert on bidder $i$.
+We instantiate the Vickrey--Clarke--Groves (VCG) mechanism and discuss the resulting allocation and payment functions.

-We wish to maximize \eqref{eq:sw_main} subject to DSIC (Definition \ref{def:dsic}), ex-post IR (Definition~\ref{def:expostIR}), and the feasibility constraint that for all $i \in N, x_i \in [0,1]$ (Section \ref{sec:IC_IR_def}).
-To define ex-post IR, recall that we need to instantiate the outside option, i.e. what occurs if bidder $i$ chooses not to participate in the auction.
+We wish to maximize~\eqref{eq:sw_main} subject to DSIC (\Cref{def:dsic}), ex-post IR (\Cref{def:expostIR}), and the feasibility constraint that for all $i \in N, x_i \in [0,1]$.
+To define ex-post IR, recall that we need to instantiate the outside option, i.e.\ what occurs if bidder $i$ chooses not to participate in the auction.
 Here, we choose the natural outside option, that is to run the welfare-maximizing auction with the remaining set $N\sm i$ of bidders.